 OUR PICK #3

 Visit the quaint beach town of Bilene and you’ll find its most famous feature is the Uembje Lagoon.
-Separated from the Indian Ocean by a long strip of sand dunes, the lagoon stretches some 27 kilometres in length and 8 kilometres in width.
+Separated from the Indian Ocean by a long strip of sand dunes, the lagoon stretches some 27 kilometers in length and 8 kilometers in width.
 However, unlike other coastal lakes in Mozambique, the lagoon does receive some seawater thanks to a narrow channel to the ocean.
 The lagoon’s shores are ringed by beautiful white sand beaches and lush vegetation, making for a great swimming and snorkelling setting.
 And, as a haven for boating and water sports, visitors can try their hands at windsurfing, kayaking, water-skiing and more.

 OUR PICK #4

 One of the oldest settlements along Mozambique’s coast, Inhambane has a history stretching back almost a millennium.
-Muslim and Persian traders once frequented the city and its port was previously a major centre for the ivory and slave trades.
+Muslim and Persian traders once frequented the city and its port was previously a major center for the ivory and slave trades.
 Today, Inhambane is an attractive city offering colonial-style architecture and tree-lined avenues alongside a serene waterside setting.
-Visitors can enjoy shopping, markets, sidewalk cafes and a drink in the harbour as they watch traditional Dhow boats sail by.
-As the main centre for coastal resorts, it’s also the gateway to some of the country’s finest beaches including the stunning Tofo and Barra.
+Visitors can enjoy shopping, markets, sidewalk cafes and a drink in the harbor as they watch traditional Dhow boats sail by.
+As the main center for coastal resorts, it’s also the gateway to some of the country’s finest beaches including the stunning Tofo and Barra.

 OUR PICK #5

 The eighth largest lake in the world is more commonly known as Lake Malawi.
 However, 25% of its waters lie within Mozambique’s borders and here it is known as Lake Niassa.
-As the quieter, less developed side of the lake, its shores are unspoilt and fringed by sandy beaches and pristine forest.
+As the quieter, less developed side of the lake, its shores are unspoiled and fringed by sandy beaches and pristine forest.
 The deep blue waters are home to more than 500 species of fish and about a third of the world’s known cichlid species.
 Whether it’s relaxing on a near-deserted beach or enjoying the range of water sports on offer, you’ll find Lake Niassa is the ultimate off-the-beaten-track holiday destination in Mozambique.